samhattangady/mulki/content/chapter4.md

 to be more.
 More productivity, more sales, more features.
 Goals were only set so that we can set more goals.
 There was no sense of accomplishment when we actually accomplished things.
-Just restlessness to set the next goals.
+Just restlessness to set the next series of goals.

 But here he was, looking me right in the eye, a prime example of an ambition of a different kind.
 Something a little more simple.
 A little more joyful.
-Ambition whose fruits can be enjoyed in the present as opposed to a dangled carrot that we mostly just imagine about.
+Ambition whose fruits can be enjoyed in the present, as opposed to a dangled carrot that we mostly just imagine about.
 After the startup hustle ambition had ground me down, here was another ambition I could strive for that would build me back up again.

-I guess he saw the wheels whirring in my head, so he quickly clasped both my shoulders and gave the a quick squeeze. <br>"Sammy bro.
+I guess he saw the wheels whirring in my head, so he quickly clasped both my shoulders and gave the a quick squeeze.

+"Sammy bro.
 Chill bro.
-Surf if you can catch the waves, otherwise just enjoy being in the water."<br> Then he quickly vaulted over the verandah, kicked up a cycle that was lying there, and sped off, popping a wheelie just before he escaped from view.
+Surf if you can catch the waves, otherwise just enjoy being in the water."

+Then he quickly
+vaulted over the verandah, kicked up a cycle that was lying there, and sped off, popping a wheelie just before he escaped from view.